Text by CLOT Magazine

-Last Saturday, the international interdisciplinary online conference Under the Viral Shadow Art Laboratory Berlin (ALB) explored various networks – biological, cybernetic and social – also in light of the COVID-19 pandemic.
+Last Saturday, the international interdisciplinary online conference Under the Viral Shadow Art Laboratory Berlin (ALB) explored various biological, cybernetic and social networks in light of the COVID-19 pandemic.

 The core of the Under the Viral Shadow project was the group exhibition that featured works by internationally renowned artists such as Alex May and Anna Dumitriu, Benjamin Bacon, Gene Kogan, Sarah Grant and Vivian Xu.

 Now you can follow the conference recording through this link.
-One of our contributors attended the symposium and we’ll be publishing further thoughts on what was discussed very soon.
+One of our contributors attended the symposium, and we’ll publish further thoughts on what was discussed very soon.